Insights and Updates

 • Lower working capital requirements

-Higher DSO (Warning Sign):
+Higher DSO (warning signal):

-• Extended payment collection times
+• Extended collection times

-• Potential cash flow problems
+• Potential cash flow pressure

 • Possible issues with customer creditworthiness